stephenlsmith/GLNS.jl/README.md

 # GLNS

-A solver for the Generalized Traveling Salesman Problem (GTSP).
+GLNS is a solver for the Generalized Traveling Salesman Problem (GTSP), implemented in Julia (<http://julialang.org/>).

-This solver is implemented in Julia (<http://julialang.org/>) and is available through the package manager.
-It can also be run through the command line, as detailed below.

 More information on the solver is given at <https://ece.uwaterloo.ca/~sl2smith/GLNS/>

 ## Citing this work
-The solver and its settings are described in the following paper [[DOI]](https://doi.org/10.1016/j.cor.2017.05.010) [[PDF]](https://ece.uwaterloo.ca/~sl2smith/papers/2017COR-GLNS.pdf):
+The GLNS solver and its settings are described in the following paper [[DOI]](https://doi.org/10.1016/j.cor.2017.05.010) [[PDF]](https://ece.uwaterloo.ca/~sl2smith/papers/2017COR-GLNS.pdf):

 	@Article{Smith2017GLNS,